 Sleep restores children physically.
 It helps them learn and remember things, and it boosts immunity.
 And sleep helps children grow.
 For example, children’s bodies produce growth hormone when they’re asleep.
 Children often need more sleep at times of rapid growth.

 Children of all ages need to get enough sleep so they can play, learn and concentrate during the day.

 Sleep at different ages

 Babies, children and teenagers need different amounts of sleep.
-Also, when babies and children sleep changes as they get older.

 Children’s sleep needs and patterns vary, so the information below is just a guide.
 Your child’s sleep might be different.